bcorrigan/Alertobot2/README.md

 - The twitter account being used for the bot, has to follow the accounts mentioned in the rules.
 - For now it just lists raw telegram chat IDs.
 These can be obtained from bots like @myID on telegram
 - Use (?i) case sensitivity flag to toggle case sensitivity in middle of regex
+- include_images - if this is false for a rule, then any included images in the tweet will not be sent
+- webpage_preview - if this is false, webpage preview on telegram will not be enabled for this rule.
+Note that webpage_preview is automatically disabled if images are included in the tweet as usually this results in redundant duplication of images.